d-ash/cybby-the-language/README.md

 # Cybby the Language

 This is a quick prototype of a toy language interpreter.
 It consists of a parser and an execution machine.
-There are no tests, and many ideas haven't been implemented (e.g. macros).
+There are no tests, and the execution machine has only a small subset of functions (arithmetics and output).

 ## Language Syntax